Bake it or throw it on the grill. Either way works when making Baked Swordfish with Olive Relish. Be sure to buy swordfish from the US.

 Capers are the unripened flower buds of Capparis spinosa, a prickly, perennial plant that is native to the Mediterranean and some parts of Asia.

 After the buds are harvested, they are dried in the sun, then pickled in vinegar, brine, or salt.
 The curing brings out their tangy lemony flavor, I think of them as a cross between a dill pickle and a green olive.

 The size of the buds ranges from tiny (about the size of a baby petite green pea) up to the size of a small olive.
 The smallest variety from the South of France, called nonpareil, is the most prized and comes with an equally notable price-tag.
 Larger capers are stronger in flavor and less aromatic.

 You may be tempted to leave the capers out of the recipe, and if you did it would still be good, just not AS good.

 Anchovies -Love them?
 Hate them?

 Same with the anchovies.
 It seems people have a love/hate relationship to anchovies.
 And while I don't want whole ones on my pizza, I do like the fishy saltiness they add to this olive relish.
 You can't taste them, just their nuance.

 And nuance is what gives you a full depth of flavor.

-If you are thinking about serving this with a wine, together, the texture of the fish and the savory toppings puts this dish into the heavy bodied category of wine pairing theory making it perfect with a Super Tuscan or Chianti.
+If you are thinking about serving this with a glass of wine, together, the texture of the fish and the savory toppings puts this dish into the heavy-bodied category of wine pairing theory making it perfect with a Super Tuscan or Chianti.

 When I first wrote this recipe for Baked Swordfish with Olive Relish I baked it (duh, thus the name).
 But last night I put the fish on the grill.
 It was perfect.